-4 Enter the following information for the new vSwitch:
+4. Enter the following information for the new vSwitch:

-table 25 Create vSwitch
+Create vSwitch

 Field/Button Description Name Choose a name for the vSwitch that does not exceed eight (8) characters.
-Default: Switch1 Туре Sharable (shared with other HPVMs) or dedicated (associated only with this HPVM) Default: Shareable Create a local virtual Local switch that is not connected to another device. switch, OR LAN to connect to (Default) Select a LAN interface to connect to (must select the LAN from the list) Start the virtual switch Starts the vSwitch immediately after it is created. after creating Default: Not selected
+Default: Switch1 Туре Sharable (shared with other HPVMs) or dedicated (associated only with this HPVM) Default: Shareable Create a local virtual switch, OR Select a LAN interface to connect to (must select the LAN from the list) Local switch that is not connected to another device.
+LAN to connect to (Default) Start the virtual switch after creating Starts the vSwitch immediately after it is created.
+Default: Not selected